-While it is understood that color is a powerful branding and advertising tool, what is less clear is exactly how to use color to get the desired results.
+While we understand that color is a powerful branding and advertising tool, what is less clear however is exactly how to use color to get the desired results.
 So here are a few tips for using color to effectively communicate your brand.

 Keep Your Choices Simple

-When choosing a color palette for your company logo or marketing materials, stick to a maximum of three.
-The fewer colors in your branding, the easier it will be for consumers to associate your logo with your organization.
+First of all, when choosing a color palette for your company logo or marketing materials, stick to a maximum of three.
+Keep in mind the fewer colors in your branding, the easier it is for consumers to associate your brand identity with your organization.

 Stand Apart From the Competition